-Hornor, Townsend & Kent, LLC ("HTK", "firm", "us", "we" or "our") is registered with the U.S. Securities and Exchange Commission ("SEC") as an investment adviser under the Investment Advisers Act of 1940 and as a broker-dealer under the Securities Exchange Act of 1934.
+Hornor, Townsend & Kent, LLC ("HTK", "Firm", "us", "we" or "our") is registered with the U.S. Securities and Exchange Commission ("SEC") as an investment adviser under the Investment Advisers Act of 1940 and as a broker-dealer under the Securities Exchange Act of 1934.
 HTK is also a registered broker-dealer with the Financial Industry Regulatory Authority, Inc. ("FINRA") and a member of the Securities Investors Protection Corporation ("SIPC").

 HTK has been registered with the SEC providing investment advisory services to clients since February 25, 1999.
-HTK is based in Horsham, Pennsylvania, and is organized as a limited liability company under the laws of Delaware.
+HTK is organized as a limited liability company under the laws of Delaware with its principal office located at Eight Tower Bridge, 161 Washington Street, Conshohocken, Pennsylvania 19428.
 HTK is a wholly owned subsidiary of The Penn Mutual Life Insurance Company ("Penn Mutual") and serves as a principal underwriter and distributor for variable insurance and annuity products issued by Penn Mutual and, its insurance affiliate, The Penn Insurance and Annuity Company ("PIA").
 The principal business of Penn Mutual is life insurance.

-As of December 31, 2023, HTK manages \$6,573,238,327 of client assets on a non-discretionary basis and \$290,625,104 of client assets on a discretionary basis.
+As of December 31, 2024, HTK manages \$7,375,929,663 of client assets on a non-discretionary basis and \$377,917,377 of client assets on a discretionary basis.
+Individuals that have completed Investment Advisory Agreements are considered clients, whereas individuals that have not established Investment Advisory Agreements, or have received a one-time Financial Plan, are considered consumers.
 As a registered investment adviser, HTK provides advisory services to clients by and through our investment adviser representatives ("Advisers").
 For more information about advisory services provided by an Adviser, please refer to their Brochure Supplement.
 The Brochure Supplement is a separate document that is provided by the Adviser along with this Disclosure Brochure before or at the time a client engages with them.
 Clients who have not received a Brochure Supplement for their Adviser should contact their Adviser directly or HTK Client Services at (800) 873-7637.

 This Disclosure Brochure provides clients and prospective clients with information about HTK advisory services.
-Clients are advised and should understand that there can be no assurance that any particular strategy will be successful in achieving the client's investment goals and objectives.
+While Advisers, may offer clients a variety of investment strategies clients are advised and should understand that there can be no assurance that any particular strategy will be successful in achieving the client's investment goals and objectives.
 Any investment in the securities markets involves risk, including the realization of investment loss.